(Click the character infographic to download.)

 But let's not forget about Pi's third religion: Islam.

 His eyes lit up.
 "It is about the Beloved," he replied.

 I challenge anyone to understand Islam, its spirit, and not to love it.
 It is a beautiful religion of brotherhood and devotion.
 (1.19.2-1.19.4)

 Does Pi deny the brutal events at sea?
-He corners – through some wily talk – Mr. Okamoto and Mr. Chiba into a sort of agreement: the story with animals is better than the story without animals.
-And likewise, a story of our lives that includes God is better than a story of our lives without God.
+Nope.
+But he corners – through some wily talk – Mr. Okamoto and Mr. Chiba into a sort of agreement: the story with animals is better than the story without animals.
+And likewise, a story of our lives that includes God is better than a story of our lives without God:

 [Pi:] "So tell me, since it makes no factual difference to you and you can't prove the question either way, which story do you prefer?
 Which is the better story, the story with animals or the story without animals?"

 Mr. Okamoto: "That's an interesting question..."